RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Ghostbusters/Ghostbusters.md

             if on edge, bounce
 ```

-+ To stop the ghost flipping upside down, click on the `rotation style: left-right` button in the Sprite Summary area.
++ To stop the ghost flipping upside down, click on the `rotation style: left-right` button in the (i) section of the Sprite Summary area for the ghost sprite.

 ## Test Your Project { .flag }